OliverMa1/DT-synth/README.md

 safety games.

-Currently, the prototype does not provide a user interface and games are given as JSON files.
-That means that the desired game has to be selected in the sources (as described below) and the prototype needs to be executed with the game as input.
+Currently, the prototype does not provide a user interface and games are given as .json files.
+This means that the desired game has to be selected in the sources (as described below) and the prototype needs to be executed with the game as input.